antonioSF/html/README.md

 </html>
 ```

+> **Note**: Use HTML5 semantic block level elements to define areas of your website.

 #### DOCTYPE Declaration
 In HTML, the Document Type Declaration is required at the beginning of a document.
 Its sole purpose is to prevent a browser from switching into so-called "quirks mode" when rendering a document.